Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it performs real-time EU VAT validation via VIES for 27 countries, and explicitly lists the return fields.
-This is specific and distinguishable from sibling tools like entity_lookup or borme_lookup.
+The description clearly states it performs 'Real-time EU VAT validation via VIES (27 countries)' and specifies the return fields.
+This is specific and distinguishes it from sibling tools like search_entities or entity_lookup.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.